 One thing that can cause the neck to bend and is often missed is called Sandifer’s syndrome — where kids’ necks bend when they are having reflux (stomach acid sloshing back upwards).
 This is treated by treating the reflux — not the neck.
 I believe Sandifer’s syndrome is sometimes associated with hernias.

 Episodic posturing of the head to one side may also be seen with seizures.
 In these cases, anti-seizure medications will often correct the problem.
-Your doctors will be often be able to determine whether these episodes are seizure-related by examining your son during an episode or by performing an EEG— a test for seizures.
+Your doctors will often be able to determine whether these episodes are seizure-related by examining your son during an episode or by performing an EEG— a test for seizures.

 If your son’s doctors have diagnosed your son with benign paroxysmal torticollis, physical therapy is the primary treatment.
 A program of gentle passive stretching exercises can sometimes prevent episodes and get rid of the ‘bentness’ in-between.
 Ask your child’s orthopedist about seeing a physical therapist to set up a program.
 In severe cases, surgical muscle release is performed — but with your son’s great improvement, that sounds quite unlikely.